JohnPBarrett/product-import-test/README.md

 A db store and api functionality would improve storage issues and would allow a user to query the data.

+Helper functions to be created for test file.
+As it stands there are a few test csv files that are in project directory.
+Would be preferable to make a helper function to create those csv files, use them within tests then tear down as needed.

 ## Problems faced

 Have not had much recent practice with consuming CSV files and I believe this was the first time I've used CSV parser.
 There was an initial learning curve with getting to grips with it and making it do what I needed it to do.